 No applications will be accepted for fish caught in hatchery waters, sanctuaries or small bodies of water that are stocked with fish for commercial purposes.
 The intent of this rule shall prevail and IGFA retains the right to determine its applicability on a case-by-case basis.
-The catch must not be at variance with any laws or regulations governing the species or the waters in which it was caught.
+The catch must not be at variance with any laws or regulations governing recreational catch or harvest of the species or waters in which it is caught.